 Water and Soap

-There are some home remedies that have been trusted and been around for quite sometimes, such as applying Tabasco paste, salt, baking soda, tooth paste, garlic, aspirin and even urine.
-For some other animal sting swell such as jelly fish, ammonia does help reducing the swelling.
-However, for bee sting, those home remedies have not been medically proven can help you on reducing the swollen skin.
-Whereas, ice packs alone is the best home remedies suggested by medical team so far.
+However, for the bee sting, those home remedies have not been medically proven can help you on reducing the swollen skin.
+Whereas, ice packs alone is the best home remedies suggested by the medical team so far.

 The swollen skin might be painful within few hours and the swelling also itching will stay about a week.
 If the swollen skin is not reducing within those days, consider seeking for medical help.